 Keep track of how much you're drinking and how often throughout the week and be aware that home measures are often larger than those served at bars or restaurants.

-While alcohol isn’t explicitly prohibited with Mounjaro, it’s best to proceed with caution.
-Many people find that their desire to drink decreases while on the medication.
-By drinking in moderation, making informed choices, and monitoring your blood glucose for those it concerns, it’s possible to enjoy alcohol safely while managing potential risks.
+By drinking in moderation, making informed choices and monitoring your blood glucose for those it concerns, it’s possible to enjoy alcohol safely while managing potential risks.
 Always consult your healthcare provider if you have any concerns or need individualised advice.